-If you are interested in Scuba diving on the trip there will be opportunities in Santorini to go diving.
+If you are interested in Scuba diving on the trip there will be opportunities in los and in Santorini to go diving.
+If you are interested in doing a full Open Water Dive certification program you would have to do that in los as it usually takes 3 days to complete and would cost about 380 Euros.
 You can expect to pay about 55 Euro for a single dive if you are certified and doing a fun dive or wanting to do a discover try dive.

-Dive Shop in Santorini: link
+Dive Shop in los: link Dive Shop in Santorini: link